 New Year's Eve UFOs

-By New Year's Eve the family were back in Chichester, and during the last few minutes leading up to midnight Anne, James and Caspian were upstairs, looking out of his bedroom windows at the fireworks and Chinese lanterns that were drifting by.
+By New Year's Eve the family were back in Chichester, and during the last few minutes leading up to midnight Anne, Peter and Caspian were upstairs, looking out of his bedroom windows at the fireworks and Chinese lanterns that were drifting by.

 Alongside these celebratory displays were four odd, fuzzy circular objects that they spotted moving around in the night sky.
 One of them passed behind the spire of the Cathedral, another two disappeared behind a tree to the west, and the fourth moved slowly in a north-easterly direction above the houses across from them.
 Anne managed to take several photos of the fourth object, which at the time came out quite clearly; Caspian has made a drawing of one of the photographs she took:

 The objects glided smoothly and silently over the city, having a deep red colour with either an orange or golden coloured centre.
 Unlike the lanterns, their light didn't flicker or wobble.
 The last one that was visible to them smoothly changed its course and began to fly in a south-easterly direction, when it suddenly accelerated and zipped away in the blink of an eye, “at warp speed”.